-Through academic endeavor and public outreach, the Center for Southeast Asian Studies at NIU is dedicated to increasing the world’s knowledge and understanding of Southeast Asia's eleven countries: Brunei, Burma/Myanmar, Cambodia, East Timor, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
+Through academic endeavor and public outreach, the Center for Southeast Asian Studies (CSEAS) at NIU is dedicated to increasing the world’s knowledge and understanding of Southeast Asia's eleven countries: Brunei, Burma/Myanmar, Cambodia, East Timor, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand and Vietnam.

-Located 65 miles west of Chicago, NIU is a comprehensive undergraduate and graduate university with approximately 25,000 students.
-For those pursuing an undergraduate minor in Southeast Asian studies or a graduate specialty with a Southeast Asia focus, NIU and CSEAS offer:
+Located 65 miles west of Chicago, NIU is a comprehensive undergraduate and graduate university with approximately 20,000 students.
+For those pursuing an undergraduate minor or contract major in Southeast Asian studies, or a Southeast Asia-focused graduate certificate, NIU and CSEAS offer:

 - Fellowships and scholarship opportunities

-- Language training in Burmese, Indonesian, Khmer, Lao (on demand), Malay, Tagalog, and Thai
+- Language training in Burmese, Indonesian, Khmer, Tagalog, Thai, and distance Vietnamese (via UW-Madison)

 - Cultural and networking activities

-The center was established in 1963, an outgrowth of the country’s first Peace Corps training program for Southeast Asia volunteers at NIU.
-Since 1997, the center has been a federally funded National Resource Center for Southeast Asian studies.
-CSEAS, under the auspices of the College of Liberal Arts and Sciences, is guided by center staff and an interdisciplinary council of more than thirty faculty associates.
+Established at NIU in 1963, CSEAS grew out of one of the first Peace Corps training programs for Southeast Asia volunteers.
+Since 1997, it has been a federally funded undergraduate National Resource Center for Southeast Asian studies.
+Under the College of Liberal Arts & Sciences, it is guided by Center staff and an interdisciplinary council of faculty associates.

-The Center for Southeast Asian Studies has been awarded a U.S. Department of Education National Resource Center Title VI grant since 1997.
-In July 2010, CSEAS received its most recent National Resource Center Title VI grant, as well as additional funding for Foreign Language Area Studies (FLAS) fellowships.
-Our current Title VI grant runs through June 2014.
+CSEAS has been awarded US Department of Education National Resource Center Title VI grants since 1997.
+In October 2014, CSEAS received its most recent National Resource Center Title VI grant, including funding for Foreign Language Area Studies (FLAS) fellowships.
+Our current Title VI grant runs through June 2018.

 - Center for Burma Studies